xeonios-studio/microsoft-edge-enterprise/README.md

 ## Contact

-For any inquiries or issues, please open an issue on the GitHub repository.
+If you have any questions or need support, please contact [our customer service.](https://cdn-developer.4lima.de/support-kontakt)